Harvard Busines Review conducted a study on 7000 consumers to find out what makes people complete an intended purchase.

 Step 1: Select a two-step checkout template from our pre-built Elementor templates

-You can browse from our collection of one-page checkout templates built using Elementor.
+You can browse from our collection of one-page checkout templates built using Elementor or go with the add new option.

 You can import each of these templates with a single click.